-The earliest such time was when I was 13, when my Los Angeles Boy Scout troop visited nearby beaches to play in the surf.
+The earliest such time was when I was 13, when my Los Angeles Boy Scout troop visited nearby ocean beaches to play in the surf.
 It was only years after one such time that I realized that I had probably narrowly escaped drowning.
 When we arrived at the beach, the surf was a bit rough, but still manageable.
 Then, not long after we entered the water, a rip current developed — a strong current caused by successive waves piling up more water on the beach than can be drained completely after each wave.
 The result is a narrow current that flows away from shore and toward the breaking waves.

-The scout leader called everyone out of the water, but I was near the rear of the group, struggling to wade shoreward through the thigh-deep water.
+The scout leader called everyone out of the water, but I was near the rear of the group, struggling to wade shoreward through the waist-deep water.
 I had been body surfing LA beaches long enough by then to know how to dive beneath approaching waves to avoid getting tumbled around when the wave broke.
 However, the rip current complicated things, and I was unable to make enough progress to escape the next wave.
 As that wave tumbled me about, all I could do is keep my eyes closed and hold my breath until the water calmed enough for me to surface and gulp in more air.
 I finally found my footing and again struggled shoreward against the receding current.
 But I was weaker and still fighting to catch my breath when the very next wave again caught me.
 As I was again being tumbled around like a rag doll, I wondered if I had enough air and strength left to finally make it ashore.
 The thought that I might be in danger of drowning never occurred to me as much as I just knew I had to keep fighting to reach shore.

 When I finally found my footing again I could barely stand, let alone walk.
 But somehow, by the Grace of God, I was now in calmer water and I was able to slowly make it up the beach to where my Scout friends were recovering on their beach towels.
 I don’t recall much being said by anyone, and the Scout leaders soon loaded us into their cars and took us home.